patrickweng7/vip/Notebook-Aditi-Prakash.md

 * Split training data into training and testing sets (test_size=0.33, random_state=10)
 * Selected XGBoost learner due to its speed and ability to handle null data
 * Initially ran XGBoost predictions with default hyperparameters
-* Obtain confusion matrix for predictions
+* Obtained confusion matrix for predictions
 * Modified XGBoost hyperparameters
 Final Learner: XGBoostClassifier(objective="multi:softprob", num_class=2,  eta=0.005, max_depth=10, subsample=0.98, colsample_bytree=0.9, eval_metric="auc", n_estimators=10000, scale_pos_weight=0.2).
 Setting the max_depth, subsample, and colsample_by_tree parameters to relatively high values allowed us to sample each row in the dataset multiple times as well as increase complexity of each decision tree, which led to higher accuracy as well as minimization of the FNR and FPR.
 The eval_metric parameter allowed us to determine the AUC for each gradient-boosted decision tree created by the XGBoostClassifier(), which enabled us to achieve Pareto optimality among the decision trees.
-The n_estimator value allowed us to build more trees in each level of the boosting process, which also increased complexity, but it also reduced the efficiency of the algorithm significantly.
+The n_estimator value allowed us to build more trees in each level of the boosting process, which increased complexity, but it also reduced the efficiency of the algorithm significantly.
 This learner had 31 False Positives and 26 False Negatives.
 Interestingly, using booster="gblinear" as opposed to the default booster="gbtree" dramatically decreased the FPR and increased the FNR.
 This indicates that the boosting technique is really the strength of XGBoost, as a linear booster did not distribute its false predictions evenly between the FNR and FPR.

 Findings:
 Charlie's multi-layer perceptron classifier and my XGBoost learner had vastly different FNR and FPR values, given the same preprocessed data.
 Charlie's performed much better in the FPR objective and mine performed much better in the FNR objective.
-This indicates that neural networks, specifically MLP classifiers, tends to favor false positive prediction at the risk of accuracy while XGBoost favors even distribution of the FNR and FPR as well as high accuracy.
+This indicates that neural networks, specifically MLP classifiers, tend to favor false positive prediction at the risk of accuracy while XGBoost favors even distribution of the FNR and FPR as well as high accuracy.
 Additional improvements can be made to our learners by continuing to tweak the hyperparameters to achieve a particular FNR, FPR, and accuracy, as well as more advanced preprocessing techniques (normalization, removing noise, principal component analysis, etc.).

 **Action Items:**
 | Task | Current Status | Date Assigned | Suspense Date | Date Resolved |